logar16/my-site/README.md

   - [x] More links in the overview
   - [ ] Better support for mobile (stop overlapping of grid components!)
 - [ ] Experience Page
+  - [ ] Replace query with /:id slugs
   - [ ] Fill in experiences
   - [ ] Make Tabs more prominent
 - [ ] Projects Page